Florida School Shooting Survivors To March On State Capitol For Tougher Gun Laws

 A week after a gunman killed 17 people at a Florida high school, students who survived the attack are set to bring their #NeverAgain protest movement to the state Capitol to demand action on guns and mental health.

 Last Wednesday's shooting has galvanized students at the high school, who have begun to turn their grief into a call for action.
-However, it is likely to be an uphill battle to get one of their key demands – an outright ban on assault-style weapons such as the AR-15 that was used by the alleged gunman.
+However, it is likely to be an uphill battle to get one of their key demands – an outright ban on assault-style weapons such as the AR-15 that was used by the alleged gunman, who was reportedly a client at mental health facilities and had been expelled from school for disciplinary reasons.

 On Wednesday, the students are planning a rally to demand a change in state laws to prevent a repeat of the shooting last week.